Elevate ALA Award Criteria and Guidelines

 This section must describe any initiatives the chapter has undertaken to elevate the visibility of ALA in the legal community.
 Please include:

-- Details on specific programs/events along with audiences reached and potential ROI.
+- Details on specific programs/events along with audiences reached and potential return on investment (ROI).
 (This may include participating/attendance at state bar events, strategic alliances, speaking engagements outside of ALA, marketing campaigns in publications, social media, etc.)

 - Details on how the chapter has elevated the recognition of its members, volunteers, CLMs and business partners within the chapter and/or legal community